Alphacoronavirus: Genome

 The genome is positive-sense, single-stranded RNA with a length of 27 to 29 kilobases and a 3'-polyA tail.
 Two large, overlapping ORFs at the 5'-end of the genome encode the major non-structural proteins expressed as a fusion protein by ribosomal frameshift.
 These include regions with protease, helicase and RNA polymerase motifs.
 There are seven other genes downstream which encode structural proteins.
 These are expressed from a 3'-coterminal nested set of subgenomic mRNAs.

 Recombination

-Both types of Alphacoronavirus 1, feline coronavirus (FCoV) and canine coronavirus (CCoV), are known to exist in two serotypes.
+Feline coronavirus (FCoV) and canine coronavirus (CCoV) are known to exist in two serotypes.
 Serotype II targets Aminopeptidase N, while the receptor for Serotype I is unknown.
 The difference is due to a different spike protein.
 There is a common ancestor for FCoV and CCoV.
 This ancestor gradually evolved into FCoV I and CCoV I. An S protein from an unknown virus was recombined into the ancestor and gave rise to CCoV II.
 CCoV II once again recombined with FCoV to create FCoV II.
 CCoV II gradually evolved into TGEV.
 A spike deletion in TGEV creates PRCV.
 All these viruses are sorted into the subgenus Tegacovirus.

 Classification

-The following subgenera and species are recognized:
+The genus contains the following subgenera and species: